joniumGit/buildhat/docs/protocol.md

 | ``Kd``       | differential gain |
 | ``windup``   | integral windup limit |

+The PID controller fetches the process variable from the mode specified by the ``pvport``, ``pvmode``, ``pvoffset``, ``pvformat`` parameters.
+Note that a suitable ``select`` command is required to ensure that this mode's data are available.

+It then multiplies the value from the mode by ``pvscale``.

+The ``pvunwrap`` parameter allows
+'phase unwrapping' of the process variable.
+The commonest use of this is with an angular sensor that outputs a value from –180° to +179° depending on its absolute position.
+When the sensor is turned continuously, the reading will jump from +179° to –180° once per revolution.
+Setting the ``pvunwrap`` parameter to 360 will cause the unwrapper to add or subtract 360° at each discontinuity to make its output continuous (and in principle infinite in range).
+More precisely, the output of the unwrapper is guaranteed equal to its input modulo the ``pvunwrap`` parameter, with the smallest possible change between one sample and the next.

+``Kp``, ``Ki`` and ``Kd`` are the standard PID controller parameters.
+The implied unit of time in the integrator and differentiator is one second.

+The output of the error integrator is clamped in absolute value to the ``windup`` parameter.

 ### ``set <setpoint>``

 Configures the setpoint for the controller on the current port.
 The